cusbg/MolArt/docs/README.md

 was added because default category tooltips in ProtVista are not very illustrative.

-- ```highlightByHovering``` (default ```false```) - when set to ```true``` hovering over an annotation in sequence view highlights the corresponding part of the structure in the structure view.
+- ```highlightByHovering``` (default ```false```) - when set to ```true``` hovering over an annotation in the sequence view highlights the corresponding part of the structure in the structure view.
 By default, an annotation is highlighted only when clicked on in the sequence view.